tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 This document specifies a "compact" version of TLS 1.3 {{!RFC8446}}.
 It is isomorphic to TLS 1.3 but designed to take up minimal bandwidth.
-The space reduction is achieved by three basic techniques:
+The space reduction is achieved by four basic techniques:

 - Omitting unnecessary values that are a holdover from previous versions of TLS.
+- Omitting the fields and handshake messages required for preserving backwards-compatibility with earlier TLS versions.
 - More compact encodings, omitting unnecessary values.
 - A template-based specialization mechanism that allows for the creation of application specific versions of TLS that omit unnecessary